Stonequarry Creek railway viaduct, Picton

 Stonequarry Creek railway viaduct is a heritage-listed railway viaduct over the Stonequarry Creek located on the Main Southern railway in the south-western Sydney town of Picton in the Wollondilly Shire local government area of New South Wales, Australia.
 It was designed by John Whitton as the Engineer-in-Chief for Railways and was built from 1863 to 1867 by Murnin and Brown.
 It is also known as Stonequarry Creek Railway Viaduct and Picton railway viaduct over Stonequarry Creek.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Picton

 The town of Picton was named by Major Henry Colden Antill after Sir Thomas Picton in 1841.
 The location was previously known as "Stonequarry".
 The Duke of Wellington described Picton as a "rough foul-mouthed devil as ever lived" but very capable.
 He was "respected for his courage and feared for his irrascible temperament".
 He was chiefly remembered for his exploits under Wellington in the Iberian Peninsular War displaying great bravery and persistence.
 He was killed at the Battle of Waterloo and was the most senior officer to die there.
 He was buried in the family vault at St. George's, Hanover Square in London.
 In 1859 Picton was re-interred in St. Paul's Cathedral, London, lying close to the body of the Duke of Wellington.